 We concur with the position taken by the Board of Managing Directors as set out in the financial statements with respect to the valuation of the loans issued to affiliated parties.
+No impairment was taken into account.

 B. Report on the other information included in the annual report